msfrq8/openIAE/README.md

-SAM API Documentation
+IAE Transparency Space Documentation
 ====================

-This is the documentation repository for the GSA SAM API.
+This is the documentation and guidance repository for all GSA Transparency Initiative related materials.

 Thanks to CFPB team for creating this model and for furthering open source in government.